iver56/cross-adaptive-audio/README.md

 To see all the available audio features you can add in experiment_settings.json, run `python list_all_features.py`

-When you are done with an experiment, run `python clean.py`.
-This will delete all files written during the experiment, so you're ready for a new experiment.
+When you are done with your experiment(s), run `python clean.py`.
+This will delete all files written during the experiment(s).

 ## Use RAM disk